What Are The Weirdest Pasta Shapes?

 Introduction

 They say beauty is in the eye of the beholder, so don't take our list of the world's weirdest pasta shapes too seriously.
-Although we've narrowed it down to a dozen of the strangest, we had over 300 to choose from, so the list could be a lot longer.
+Although we've narrowed it to a dozen of the strangest, we had over 300 to choose from, so the list could be much longer.

 Number 12: Testaroli

-Any food that Wikipedia describes as "bread or pasta," because no-one can agree on what it is, had to make our list.
+Any food that Wikipedia describes as "bread or pasta " because no one can agree on what it is had to make our list.
 Some food historians regard testaroli as the world's oldest pasta shape, while others argue it shares far more similarities to bread.
-Whichever is right, most agree that testaroli originated in the Etruscan era (900 BC - 27 BC) and has been enjoyed with pesto, or at least an early form of pesto, for centuries.
+Whichever is correct, most agree that testaroli originated in the Etruscan era (900 BC - 27 BC) and has been enjoyed with pesto, or at least an early form of pesto, for centuries.

-Its name (which is sometimes called testarolo) comes from "testo," the cast-iron pan in which it is cooked.
-The thin, crepe-like pancakes are then cut into diamond shapes and served with a variety of sauces.
-In recent years, testaroli has grown in popularity and is now served in restaurants throughout Italy.
+Its name (sometimes called testarolo) comes from "testo," the cast-iron pan in which it is cooked.
+The thin, crepe-like pancakes are then cut into diamond shapes and served with various sauces.
+Testaroli has grown in popularity recently and is now served in restaurants throughout Italy.

 Number 11: Alphabetti Spaghetti

-We’re going to file this one under “novelty pasta shapes” alongside the garishly coloured and overpriced junk you can buy in TK Maxx shaped like cartoon characters, dinosaurs, and, let's be honest, genitalia.
-The Campbell Soup Company first introduced this awful product in 1934, although it has been around since the late 19th century.
+We will file this one under "novelty pasta shapes" alongside the garishly coloured and overpriced junk you can buy in TK Maxx shaped like cartoon characters, dinosaurs, and, let's be honest, genitalia.
+The Campbell Soup Company first introduced this awful product in 1934, although it has existed since the late 19th century.
 Most adults* wouldn't be seen dead eating Alphabetti Spaghetti, but if it gets kids into eating pasta, then we suppose it has done its job.

-* Because we're militant about reducing food waste, after photographing this garbage, we had to eat it for our lunch.
+* Because we're militant about reducing food waste, we had to eat it for lunch after photographing this garbage.
 Honestly, the heroic lengths we go to to keep this blog interesting; you're welcome.

 Number 10: 'a Caccavella

-This monstrosity is marketed as the biggest single-portion pasta shape in the world, weighing in at 50g and boasting a diameter of 10cm.
-It's effectively an edible bowl that is usually filled with a meaty ragù in the Campanian dish, pasta alla Sorrentina.
+This obscure monstrosity is marketed as the biggest single-portion pasta shape in the world, weighing 50g and boasting a diameter of 10cm.
+It's an edible bowl usually filled with a meaty ragù in the Campanian dish pasta alla Sorrentina.

 This pasta's name translates to "pots" in the Neapolitan dialect because it is traditionally cooked in small terracotta pots.
 The pasta's large size and ridged surface allow it to absorb flavours and sauces effectively, making it a popular choice for hearty meat dishes.